What Symptom Must Be Reported To A Manager? The One Red Flag Most Employees Miss

 • Use a template.
 Keep a short email template saved: “Subject: Health Update – [Date] – [Brief Symptom].”
 Fill in the blanks, hit send.

-• make use of HR resources.
+• take advantage of HR resources.
 Most companies have an HR portal for confidential health disclosures.
 Use it if you’re uncomfortable talking directly to your manager.

 • Set boundaries.
 If you’re working from home because of a symptom, let the team know your availability window to avoid misunderstandings.